Central Police District

 This Sunday is Chinese New Year’s, and for the next two weeks Chinatown will be celebrating the year of the snake.
 I wish everyone a safe, prosperous “Year of the Snake”.
 See you at the parade (Feb.
 23).
 I have to plan for it now.

 Central Station Community Meeting

-is coming to The Embarcadero on March 10th!
-This event is sponsored by the City of San Francisco, and creates a large, temporary, public space by closing off a portion of a neighborhood's streets to automobile traffic, and opening them to pedestrians, bicyclists, and activities for several hours on a Sunday. www.sundaystreetssf.com.
+Sunday Streets is an event sponsored by the City of San Francisco that creates a large, temporary, public space by closing off a portion of a neighborhood's streets to automobile traffic, and opening them to pedestrians, bicyclists, and activities for several hours on a Sunday. www.sundaystreetssf.com.

 The Gun Stop Program was implemented to help reduce violence in our community.
 The program is designed for members of the community to call in anonymously and report persons who are illegally in possession of a firearm.
 If the information given results in an arrest and a firearm is recovered, the anonymous caller is eligible for a monetary reward.

 The Gun Stop Program Procedures:

 - Contact the anonymous tip line at 415-575-4444

 - The information will be entered into a database

 Illegal assault weapons that are located in S.F.